DaveDeCaprio/voice-stream/README.md

 <!-- start elevator-pitch -->

-VoiceStream is a framework for building voice bots using language models.
+VoiceStream is a framework for building voicebots using language models.

 * Integrates with LangChain so you can take any LLM application.
 * Makes it easy to use different Text-To-Speech and Speech Recognition models